Enhancing capability for secure, resilient and reliable low latency communications for robotics and connected autonomous systems.

 Research Lead: Professor David Grace

-David Grace is Professor and Head of the Communication Technologies research group in the Department of Electronic Engineering at York and Director of York's Centre for High Altitude Platform Applications.
+David Grace is Professor and Head of the Communication Technologies research group in the School of Physics, Engineering and Technology at York and Director of York's Centre for High Altitude Platform Applications.

 David's current research interests include high altitude platform based communications; cognitive green radio; 5G system architectures; dynamic spectrum access and interference management.